-- Karnal bunt should be officially listed as a quarantine pest. - International and national restrictions on the movement of regulated articles are required to prevent the introduction of Karnal bunt into a PFA. - An appropriate inspection program should be established for the regulated articles which could include sampling and testing, verification of documents, confirmation of treatments when required, or quarantine actions, and in some cases, the use of control points for verification. - Only Karnal bunt free seed may be moved into and planted in the PFA.
+- Tilletia indica should be officially listed as a quarantine pest.
+Phytosanitary import requirements and restrictions on the national movement of regulated articles are required to prevent the introduction of Karnal bunt into a PFA. - An appropriate inspection program should be established for the regulated articles which could include sampling and testing, verification of documents, confirmation of treatments when required, or quarantine actions, and in some cases, the use of control points for verification. - Only Karnal bunt free seed may be moved into and planted in the PFA.